 It was not easy to be a helicopter pilot.
 Those who served had to go through at least two intense trainings.
 This alone would have taken more than six months.
 After that, the tour of duty lasted a year.
 Pilots and other soldiers counted down the days.
 At the end of the rotation, the pilot was reassigned for the period of enlistment or voluntarily undertook an additional tour.
 It was not a summer job to take between the first and second year of college.
 If Mark was a pilot during the evacuation of Saigon he would have had to re-enlist, making it impossible for him to be a student at Dominican College unless he had a time turner from Harry Potter.
 (See It’s Mark Richards Time!, reviewing the timelines for school and military service.)

 In any event, there is no verifiable record of Mark being in the military.
-Despite repeated requests – both personal and private – to see the records Jo Ann Richards has promised, the only claimed documentation the EDH has provided is a forged medal would place Mark – who claims to have been in the Army – in Navy combat at the age of 15.
+Despite repeated requests – both personal and private – to see the records Jo Ann Richards has promised, the only claimed documentation the EDH has provided is a forged medal would place Mark – who claims to have been in the Army at the time – in Navy combat at the age of 15.
 (Knights of the Cold War, Aug.
 15, 2017 podcast; Screen Shot, Project Avalon, Problems with Mark Richards’s SSP Testimony , 4/18/19.)
 The citation purports to give Mark a medal for valor in Naval combat service in Vietnam.
 Mark has otherwise claimed that he was given an Army operational commission at 16 and did not transition to the navy until much later in his career.
 (Cassidy, Interview VI.)
-Mark … Continue reading
+Mark was born … Continue reading

 Mark has provided no actual documentation to support either his service as an adult or his ability to fly helicopters and other aircraft.
 He has never identified his OCS class or the unit he claims to have served with in Vietnam.
 He has provided no photos of him in uniform.
 There is no record that he was a pilot in any capacity.